Because smoking tobacco,

 2. Purchase a

-powerful (900 watt) vegetables juicer and a blender.
+powerful (minimum 900 watt) blender.
 Raw Juicing is an excellent

 way to gain high nutrients and detoxify the body and provides a new activity to

 3. Stock up the kitchen with the following natural foods.

 Also choose a wide selection of the following to consume daily, (organic and

 It is important to consume one of each colour of fruit and vegetables daily

 to gain all the nutrients and minerals required to recover quickly and fully